Jypaa/marketplace/README.md

 Web Programming 2023 - Final Project

-auto deploy to render works https://store-5dzt.onrender.com/ but because free use it down put it down automaticly after inactive.
+auto deploy to render works https://store-5dzt.onrender.com/ but because free use it will put it down automaticly after inactive.

 Installation locally needs 3 termianal
 1. First you need to make .env file to backend folder which have: